What Is Trade Policy?

 For instance, the United States requires government approval for all U.S. arms exports to the Middle East, to ensure Israel—a close U.S. partner—maintains a military edge over its neighbors.
 Governments have also placed export controls on products such as nuclear materials and personal protective equipment (such as face masks) during the COVID-19 pandemic.

 To learn about other barriers to free trade—including quotas, subsidies, dumping, and currency manipulation—check out What Gets in the Way of Free Trade?

 Trade: an effective tool in the right circumstances

 Using trade as a foreign policy tool has potential benefits: it avoids military force and can bring countries closer together while spurring economic growth.

 Yet as with all tools, using trade to advance foreign policy goals has potential drawbacks.
 Disrupting free trade, for instance, can create shortages or rising prices for a country’s domestic consumers and producers, as well as difficulties exporting one’s own products if other countries implement retaliatory regulations.

 The challenge for policymakers is figuring out how to wield trade in conjunction with other foreign policy tools in a way that maximizes its benefits while minimizing its potential repercussions.

-Now that World101 has covered the fundamentals of trade policy, put these principles into practice with Model Diplomacy’s companion pop-up case on Trade Policy.
+Now that World101 has covered the fundamentals of trade policy, put those principles into practice with Model Diplomacy’s companion mini simulation on Trade Policy.